Generic Name: sumatriptan succinate

 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of sumatriptan.

-Sumatriptan Injection, USP contains sumatriptan succinate, a selective 5-HT1B/1D receptor agonist.
+Sumatriptan Injection, USP contains sumatriptan (as the succinate), a selective 5-HT1B/1D receptor agonist.
 Sumatriptan succinate is chemically designated as 3-[2-(dimethylamino)ethyl]-N-methyl-indole-5-methanesulfonamide succinate (1:1), and it has the following structure:

 Sumatriptan Injection, USP is a clear, colorless to pale yellow, sterile, nonpyrogenic solution for subcutaneous injection.
-Each 0.5 mL of Sumatriptan Injection 12 mg/mL solution contains 6 mg of sumatriptan as the succinate salt and 3.5 mg of sodium chloride, USP in Water for Injection, USP.
-The pH range is approximately 4.2 to 5.3.
-The osmolality is 291 mOsmol.
+Each 0.5 mL of Sumatriptan Injection, USP 12 mg/mL solution contains 6 mg of sumatriptan (base) as the succinate salt and 3.5 mg of sodium chloride, USP in Water for Injection, USP.
+The pH range of the solution is approximately 4.2 to 5.3.
+The osmolality of the injection is 270 to 330 mOsmol.

 Mechanism of Action